XiaoouPan/FarmTest/README.md

 ## Main updates

 The FarmTest method involves multiple tuning parameters for fitting the factor models.
-In the case of latent factors, the algorithm first computes a robust covariance matrix estimator, and then use the eigenvalue ratio method ([Ahn and Horenstein, 2013](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA8968))along with SVD to estimate the number of factors and loading vectors.
+In the case of latent factors, the algorithm first computes a robust covariance matrix estimator, and then use the eigenvalue ratio method ([Ahn and Horenstein, 2013](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA8968)) along with SVD to estimate the number of factors and loading vectors.
 It is therefore computationally expenstive to select all the tuning parameters via cross-validation.
 Instead, the current version makes use of the fast data-driven tuning scheme proposed by [Ke et al., 2019](https://arxiv.org/abs/1811.01520), which significantly reduces the computational cost.

 ## Installation

-Install `FarmTest` from GitHub:
+`FarmTest` can be installed into `R` environment from the GitHub repository:

 ```r
 install.packages("devtools")